Houston Charitable Planning

 These represent just a few of the most common charitable planning options.
 Anyone considering making gift—either during their life or upon their death—should consult with an experienced Houston estate planning attorney to ensure their wishes are properly carried out.Contact McCulloch & Miller, PLLC, to Speak with a Charitable Planning Lawyer Today

-If you would like to add to your legacy by leaving charitable gifts, contact McCulloch & Miller, PLLC, to schedule a free consultation with one of our Houston estate planning lawyers.
+If you would like to add to your legacy by leaving charitable gifts, contact McCulloch & Miller, PLLC, to schedule a consultation with one of our Houston estate planning lawyers.
 At McCulloch & Miller, PLLC, we will sit down with you to understand your goals, allowing as much time as needed.
 We are here to answer your questions and provide effective guidance so you can rest assured that your chosen path benefits your chosen charity, as well as your family.
-To learn more about the estate planning services we provide and to schedule a free consultation, give McCulloch & Miller, PLLC, a call at (713) 333-8900.
+To learn more about the estate planning services we provide and to schedule a consultation, give McCulloch & Miller, PLLC, a call at (713) 333-8900.
 You can also reach us through our online contact form.